by Texas Homesteader

 But when I want to eat sweetened yogurt I’ll either stir a spoon of my favorite jelly to sweeten or a squeeze of local honey with a spoonful of fruit or berries.

 And I love to sprinkle some Homemade Pumpkin Granola on top for a little crunch too.

 All that’s left to do is enjoy!

 Are you ready to make your own homemade yogurt.
 Yea!
 It’s easy!
 Here’s the recipe:

 Commercial yogurt often has added gelatin & thickeners (often along with some chemical nasties I'm afraid.)
 The taste of the homemade yogurt can't be beat, is significantly cheaper and healthier for you.
 And no more plastic yogurt containers go to the landfill!

-- 2 cups instant dry milk powder (optional)
+- 2 cups instant dry milk powder (optional for thicker yogurt)

 - 1 8-oz container unflavored yogurt with active cultures (such as Braum's or Dannon) After this first batch, save some of your own yogurt to use as starter